wumm-project/wumm-project.github.io/SIM.md

   to choose such a course if they do not know about the potential of TRIZ for their future practice… Serious popularization and well elaborated study material is not a trivial task in the proposed project.
+  - [Survey](Erasmus/Busov-20191218-Survey.pdf) on more than 2000 TRIZ
+    training participants which were interviewed about the benefits of TRIZ
+* Addendum 20.12.2019: Some additional remarks about my standpoints you find in a [presentation](Erasmus/Busov-2017.pdf) prepared for Australia (end 2017, J. Belski invited Livotov, Chechurin, Cascini, Dobruskin, Berdonosov, Busov).

 ### Open Questions